Amane Okayama

 Amane Okayama (岡山 天音, Okayama Amane) is a Japanese actor who won the best new actor award in the 32nd Takasaki film festival in 2018 for his role in the comedy drama, Poetry Angel (2017).
 He is represented by the talent agency, Humanité.
 He was born in Tokyo.

 Biography

 Okayama debuted in 2009.
-His acting debut was in the drama, Chūgakusei Nikki Tenkōsei Series (1): Shōnen wa Ten no Oto o Kiku.
+His acting debut was in the drama, Chūgakusei Nikki.
+He used the name of the character he played in this drama as his stage name.

 Okayama made many successes in films and television series in 2011.
-He appeared in the films Inu to Anata no Monogatari Inu no Ei ga, Usotsuki Mii-kun to Kowareta Maa-chan, and the Fuji TV drama, Taisetsunakoto wa Subete Kimi ga Oshiete Kureta.
+He appeared in the films Happy Together: All About My Dog, A Liar and a Broken Girl, and the Fuji TV drama, You Taught Me All the Precious Things.

 Okayama's specialty is painting and hobby is dancing.